Connect with others who understand.

 Some researchers believe that zinc may improve HS symptoms through its anti-inflammatory properties.
 Zinc may help manage the production of tumor necrosis factor (TNF), which is often involved in HS.
 TNF is a type of cytokine, a protein made by cells that support the immune system.
 TNF is made by white blood cells and can help boost your immune response.
 If an immune system response contributes to HS symptoms, managing the production of TNF and calming the action of the immune system may theoretically help HS symptoms.

-Adalimumab (Humira), the only systemic (whole-body) therapy approved by the U.S. Food and Drug Administration (FDA) to treat HS, is a TNF inhibitor.
+Adalimumab (Humira), approved by the U.S. Food and Drug Administration (FDA) to treat HS, is a TNF inhibitor.
 High doses of zinc pyrithione may have TNF-related, anti-inflammatory effects, but only in particular cases — other specific proteins and zinc particles must be present between your cells for zinc to have these inflammation-fighting effects.

 More research is needed on how zinc might affect the immune response in people with inflammatory skin diseases through its effects on TNF.